rwebaz/Ether-Lessons-Project/docs/pages/Minimum-Gas.md

 ### External Sources

-- The [Project Source Links](https://mminail.github.io/Shell/Source-Shell-Links.htm){:title="Click to Visit the Source Links page of the Shell Lessons Project at GitHub pages"}{:target="_blank"} page of the Shell Lessons Project.
+- The [Project Source Links](https://mminail.github.io/Ether/Source-Ether-Links.htm){:title="Click to Visit the Source Links page of the Ether Lessons Project at GitHub pages"}{:target="_blank"} page of the Ether Lessons Project.
 Published by © 2017 [Mminail.github.io](https://mminail.github.io/){:title="Click to Visit the Concept Library of the Medical Marijuana Initiative of North America - International Limited, an Arizona Benefit Corporation"}{:target="_blank"}.

 - Solving the [Ethereum Gas Puzzle](https://youtu.be/yFb2nuUUDX0){:title="Click to Review how the Ethereum Network Sets Its Minimum and Maximum Gas Limits via You Tube"}{:target="_blank"} by Robert Lie of Zaandam, the Netherlands (NL).
 Published by © 2017 [Mobilefish.com](https://www.mobilefish.com){:title="Click to Visit the Home Page of Mobile Fish dot com"}{:target="_blank"}.